 1976: The Great Smoky Mountains National Park is designated as an International Biosphere Reserve in recognition of the park’s unique and diverse natural resources.

 1977: Brook trout restoration begins by recovering trout habitats in areas including Lynn Camp Prong and Sam’s Creek.

 1984: The National Park celebrated its 50th anniversary with special events and concerts.

 1993: The Blizzard of ‘93 dumped more than 9 feet of snow in the higher elevations, closing much of the park for a week.

 2001: Elk are released into the Cataloochee Valley, making these the first elk in the Smoky Mountains since the 19th century.

 2010: The National Park Service reported the Great Smoky Mountains as the most visited of the 58 National Parks with more than 9.4 million visitors per year.

 2014: The Great Smoky Mountains National Park celebrates 80 years of exploration and education as an established National Park.

-To find things to do in the Smoky Mountains, the link below to the National Park Service offers trip guides, current conditions and park regulations.
+To find things to do in the Smoky Mountains, the National Park Service offers trip guides, current conditions and park regulations.

 Want to learn more about what makes Great Smoky Mountains so special?
 Be sure to check out our Great Smoky Mountains National Park tab.
 Dedicated solely to all things Smoky Mountains, you can find fishing tips, historic sites, hiking information and more!